sjerrietukkel/functional-programming/README.md

 * Xml2js

 #### Oba API
-Understanding the API was difficult especially since the documentation was outdated and was very vague Daniel van de Velde helped me alot with the documentation he wrote.
+Understanding the API was difficult especially since the documentation was outdated and was very vague.
+Daniel van de Velde helped me alot with the documentation he wrote.
+Gijs Laarman created an excellent scraper which I used for the resit.
+My original code is explained below.

 ### Research Questions